KuperStudio/SignalsService/docs/api.md

     print(A + B)
 end)
 ```
-It will connect to the signal and if there is any trigger from the signal it will load the function passed as argument.
+Connects to the signal service waiting for a fire to load the callback function.

 ### Signal:ConnectParallel()
 ```lua